-If you have read any of my stuff you know that I am a fanatic for strategy.
+If you’ve read my stuff, you know that I am a fanatic for strategy.

 So much of the time we live our lives and do our jobs focused on what is three inches in front of our noses, which can cause us to not see the big picture and miss important gaps.